-This grant contributed towards expenditure incurred by the Company in conducting research on succession planning on volunteerism in sport in Ireland.
-The grant covers the calendar year ending 31 December 2022.
-All of this grant has been deferred into 2022 as highlighted in Note 6 within the financial statements.
+This grant contributes towards expenditure incurred by the Company on the development of a strategic plan of The Federation of Irish Sport.
+The grant covers the calendar year ending on 31 December 2023.
+All €6,000 of this grant has been deferred into 2023 as highlighted in Note 6 within the financial statements.
 The Sport Ireland grant is sponsored by the Department for Tourism, Culture, Arts, Gaeltacht, Sport and Media.